 Any queries about risk management in the ANAO should be directed to the Senior Director Governance, Corporate Management Group, through our contact page.

-The objective of this audit was to assess the effectiveness of the evaluation of selected Australian Government pilot programs.
+The objective of the audit was to assess the effectiveness of Australian Financial Security Authority’s (AFSA) management of conflicts of interest.

 Please direct enquiries through our contact page.